chapel-lang/chapel/doc/rst/language/spec/modules.rst

 or relatively from the current scope with ``this`` or ``super`` components as has already been mentioned.

-For the purpose of ``import``, the nested module is known to be defined at the same location as for ``use`` statements.
-However, in order to ``import`` it, either all the outer modules surrounding it to the top level must be provided as part of the path to the module, or a ``super`` or ``this`` prefix may be provided as has already been mentioned.
-The nested module may not be imported with just its name, even from the scope in which the module is defined, unless it has already been brought into scope by another ``use`` or ``import`` statement.
+Now, let's consider how ``import`` interacts with a nested module.
+In order to ``import`` it, either all the outer modules surrounding it to the top level must be provided as part of the path to the module, or a ``super`` or ``this`` prefix may be provided as has already been mentioned.
+The nested module cannot be imported with just its name, even from the scope in which the module is defined, unless it has already been brought into scope by another ``use`` or ``import`` statement.

 .. _Visibility_Of_Symbols: